bu-ist/bu-section-editing/readme.txt

 The plugin was written by [Boston University IS&T](http://www.bu.edu/tech) staff with design and UX support from the [Interactive Design](http://www.bu.edu/id) group in Marketing & Communications.

+To report an issue, file an issue on [Github](https://github.com/bu-ist/bu-section-editing/issue).

 === Features ===

 * Group users with similar editing privileges in to "Section Groups"
 * Each section group can have a unique ACL to determine what content is considered editable for group members
 * Supports custom post types
-*

 === Roadmap ===

-* Add support for taxonmies
+* Add support for taxonomies

-To report an issue, file an issue on [Github](https://github.com/bu-ist/bu-section-editing/issue).

 == Installation ==